+Local people have been worried about the lack of medical facilities since 2011.
 More than 90,000 people are taking refuge, and the percentage of those moving into emergency temporary housing is on the order of 40%.
-Still, the water outage continues at close to 60,000 households, and the removal of rubble remains at approximately be steady; also, the process will be continuing for a long time.
+Still, the water outage continues at close to 60,000 households, and the removal of rubble remains approximately steady; also, the process will be continuing for a long time.

 This project has provided additional documentation in a PDF file (projdoc.pdf).